FAQs

 Cathy and Marty at Blast Galaxy in Amsterdam (2019)

 We're Marty Neill and Cathy Curran, a hubby and wife couple from Belfast.
-We wanted to hang out in an old arcade again and so Marty started Base Arcade in 2020 with the aim of bringing Belfast its first retro barcade.
-Think Super Bario, Blast Galaxy or NQ64 but in central Belfast.
-We deserve it don't we?
+We wanted to hang out in an old arcade again and so Marty started Base Arcade in 2020 with the aim of bringing Belfast its first retro arcade.
+It was named after the famous 'All your base are belong to us' mistranslation from the Japanese game Legend Wing.

 What types of games can I expect?